thomaswmorris/weathergen/README.md

 weather = weathergen.generate(site='chajnantor', t=gen_times)
 ```

-The supported sites are listed below, and can also be accessed ```weathergen.sites```.
+The supported sites are listed below, and are also stored in ```weathergen.sites```.
 Specified times should be supplied in Unix time.

 ## Methodology